dwringer/a3system/README.md

 # randint
 This module is purely experimental and does nothing but attempt to add another flavor to the random number generation in the simulation.
-No guarantees are made as to the quality of these random numbers except that they are quite probably worse than the stock PRNG.
+No guarantees are made as to the quality of these random numbers except that they are possibly worse than the stock PRNG.
 There is a crude attempt to apply von Neumann's whitening algorithm to randomly selected bits generated with the stock function.
-See directed_graph for setup information.
+See directed_graph or vectools for setup overview.

 #vectools
 This is a module of various functions used to manipulate arrays.
 Many of these